brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-02.md

 if they were *still* stuck on the same topic.
 "It's not safe.
 You know it.
 I know it. *Everyone* knows it.
 After what happened the last time-"

-"*Don't,"* he bit out, warning her against *that* particular subject.
+"*Don't,*" he bit out, warning her against *that* particular subject.
 She had only heard one side of the story of what had happened with the Du'on nadi and the possession, and it certainly hadn't been his.
 That was more his fault than hers, but he didn't want to get into it now.